Financial-sector digital operational resilience · ICT risk · Operational risk · Third-party risk · Monte Carlo quantification

 and provider to submission package.

 Three modules.
-One defensible mathematical basis — FAIR Monte Carlo for cyber, Quantitative RCSA + FAIR Monte Carlo for operational risk, FAIR-based concentration analytics for third-party risk.
+One defensible mathematical basis — Monte Carlo simulation for cyber, Quantitative RCSA + Monte Carlo for operational risk, quantitative concentration analytics for third-party risk.

-Cyber Module — Ransomware scenario (FAIR Monte Carlo)
+Cyber Module — Ransomware scenario (Monte Carlo simulation)

 Asset